-After the close of applications, all applications are assessed by an Independent Assessment Panel according to criteria outlined in Section 12 of these Guidelines.
-All applicants are notified of the Panel's decision at the conclusion of the assessment process, anticipated to be in late September 2020.
+After the close of applications, all applications are assessed by an Independent Assessment Panel according to funding priorities objectives through a specific selection criteria process.
+All applicants are notified of the Panel's decision at the conclusion of the assessment process, anticipated to be in late September 2021.
 The CEG program is a competitive grants process, and each application is assessed on its merits for access to a limited pool of funds.

 The PHCC will offer Funding Agreements to all successful applicants by mid-October.
 On signing of Funding Agreements, and on receipt of an invoice, the PHCC will provide 50% of the grant to support the commencement of the project.
-Works to implement funded projects can commence after the signing of Funding Agreements.
+Works to implement funded projects can only commence after the signing of the Funding Agreement.
 Agreements will require that all project activities and reporting must be completed by a given date.
-Upon successful completion of projects, submission of a complete final project report, site visit by a PHCC NRM officer and receipt of an invoice, applicants will be paid the balance of the grant amount owing (final 50% of grant).